Jesperkemist/documentation-test-v1/docs/data_schemas/experimental_procedures/methods/SpinCoating.md

 ### Sub sections
 ??? "spin_coating_segments"
-    A spin-coating program can be composed of several different segments.
-This is a repeating section for describing all the spin-coating segments.
+    A spin-coating program can be composed of several different steps.
+This is a repeating section for describing all the spin-coating steps.

     ??? "duration"
-        The length of the segment.
+        The length of the step.

         * type: float
         * unit: s
         * example: 60

     ??? "speed_start"
-        The spin speed of the start of the segment.
+        The spin speed of the start of the step.

         * type: float
         * unit: rpm
         * example: 0

     ??? "speed_end"
-        The spin speed of the end of the segment.
+        The spin speed of the end of the step.

         * type: float
         * unit: rpm